latekvo/ResearchChain/README.md

 - Pull an embedding model: `ollama pull nomic-embed-text` (default)
 - Run: `python3 main.py`

+### Running webui frontend
+Frontend is launched separately to back end, run the following command to start it.
+> npm run dev
 #### Other notes

 - The default models can be seen in the `core/models/configurations` folder.<br>